abhinav-upadhyay/lz77_is_all_you_need/README.md

 # LZ77 Is All You Need for Text Classification?
+This repo contains code for the article [LZ77 Is All You Need?
+Why Gzip + KNN Works for Text Classification](https://codeconfessions.substack.com/p/lz77-is-all-you-need)

 A paper published at ACL 2023 showed that using gzip compression in combination with k-nearest neighbours for text classification achieves near state-of-the-art performance on many benchmarks.